 The only interesting thing about Jurassic World is its relationship to its audience — interesting, and damning, for the film and the audience.
 The film is so self-conscious and at the same time so happy to admit its cynicism; but it makes sure it does so in a way that tries to implicate you: yeah OK, I am a dumb kid.
 But then who raised me?

 This is an important cliché, which will keep coming up — because the insults don’t stop there.
 When a rogue new dinosaur goes on the loose, the In-Gen corporation, which happens to have ex-soldiers on tap rather than the usual tragically-bored security guards, decides to tool up and hunt it down; In-Gen, you see, has already sunk costs into researching the military application of dinosaurs.
-It’d be good to cut in here supporting shots of weaponised lions and cobras being set on enemy forces only to yawn and dawdle off into the underbrush.
+It’d be good here to cut in supporting shots of weaponised cobras and lions being set on enemy forces only to yawn and dawdle off into the underbrush.

-As the park operations manager, she reveals the secret new Indominus rex to potential corporate sponsors not in a private meeting room but during a walk-and-talk — because this is what filmmakers call ‘more visually interesting’ — right through a crowd of staff and tourists.
-(The monster being revealed here as sponsored by Verizon isn’t the last of the film’s odd associations with a certain author).
+As the park operations manager, she reveals the top secret new Indominus rex to her potential corporate sponsors not in a private meeting but during a walk-and-talk — because this is what filmmakers call ‘more visually interesting’ — right through a crowd of staff and tourists.
+(The monster being revealed as sponsored by Verizon isn’t the last of the film’s odd associations with a certain author).